talentdeficit/jsx/README.markdown

 * objects

-json objects are represented by erlang proplists. the empty object has the special representation `[{}]` to differentiate it from the empty list. ambiguities like `[true, false]` prevent using the shorthand form of property lists using atoms as properties so all properties must be tuples. all keys must be encoded as in `string`, above, or as atoms (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values
+json objects are represented by erlang proplists. the empty object has the special representation `[{}]` to differentiate it from the empty list. ambiguities like `[true, false]` prevent the use of the shorthand form of property lists using atoms as properties so all properties must be tuples. all keys must be encoded as in `string`, above, or as atoms (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values

 ### incomplete input ###

-jsx handles incomplete json texts. if a partial json text is parsed, rather than returning a term from your callback handler, jsx returns `{incomplete, F}` where `F` is a function with an identical API to the anonymous fun returned from `decoder/3`, `encoder/3` or `parser/3`. it retains the internal state of the parser at the point where input was exhausted. this allows you to parse as you stream json over a socket or file descriptor or to parse large json texts without needing to keep them entirely in memory
+jsx handles incomplete json texts. if a partial json text is parsed, rather than returning a term from your callback handler, jsx returns `{incomplete, F}` where `F` is a function with an identical API to the anonymous fun returned from `decoder/3`, `encoder/3` or `parser/3`. it retains the internal state of the parser at the point where input was exhausted. this allows you to parse as you stream json over a socket or file descriptor, or to parse large json texts without needing to keep them entirely in memory

-however, it is important to recognize that jsx is greedy by default. if input is exhausted and the json text is not unambiguously incomplete jsx will consider the parsing complete. this is mostly relevant when parsing bare numbers like `<<"1234">>`. this could be a complete json integer or just the beginning of a json integer that is being parsed incrementally. jsx will treat it as a whole integer. the option `explicit_end` can be used to modify this behaviour, see below
+however, it is important to recognize that jsx is greedy by default. jsx will consider the parsing complete if input is exhausted and the json text is not unambiguously incomplete. this is mostly relevant when parsing bare numbers like `<<"1234">>`. this could be a complete json integer or just the beginning of a json integer that is being parsed incrementally. jsx will treat it as a whole integer. the option `explicit_end` can be used to modify this behaviour. see [options](#data_types)

 ## data types ##